Dalmatia and Split

 OUR LIABILITIES TO YOU

 We accept responsibility for ensuring that all parts of the tour are supplied as described and that all services reach a reasonable standard.
 However, we shall not be liable for the failure or improper performance of these services where such failure or improper performance is attributable to the fault of the client, or the unforeseeable or unavoidable actions of an unconnected third party or to unusual and unforeseeable circumstances beyond our or our supplier’s control.
 Our obligations and responsibilities shall also be limited where international conventions in respect of air carriers apply.

-Previous tour: Durham
+Previous tour (search results): Durham

-Next tour: Treasures of Burgundy
+Next tour (search results): Treasures of Burgundy